July 4 wildfire in Grand Canyon still burning, questions about response still unanswered

 "We don't even know how to imagine what the winter's going to be like because we don't know how we're going to actually make it through financially," she says.
 "Right now, we're just really trying to be creative just like our ancestors were."

-But the ecological impacts of the Dragon Bravo Fire may be less dire than initially feared.
+But the ecological affects of the Dragon Bravo Fire may be less dire than initially feared.

 'Good for forest health'